DkiJing/PhotoMaster/README.md

 # PhotoMaster
-Android project of EE5415 Mobile Apns Design and Development
+Android project of EE5415 Mobile Apns Design and Development.